Make your own cold process soap!

 Spread the love

 Soap making has come a long way since your grandmother’s day.
 Ingredients that would have been exotic and unheard of in her day, you can pick up at your local grocery store.
-I am always looking for an outlet for creativity and with soap making in the end you get something useful that your family will use everyday.
+I am always looking for an outlet for creativity and with soap making you get something useful that your family will use every day.
 Homemade soap also makes a great gift!

 The process isn’t hard, but until you get the hang of the way things work it’s definitely a good idea to follow instructions EXACTLY.
-Once you feel more comfortable you can start experimenting with different oils, additives, colors & fragrances.
+Once you feel more comfortable you can start experimenting with different oils, additives, colors, & fragrances.
 The possibilities are endless!
-There are 3 techniques for soap making, cold process (no cooking), hot process (the batter is heated in a crock pot), and melt & pour (pre-made soap base).
-The one we will discuss here is cold process soap makingClick here to learn about melt & pour soap making.
-I like cold process soap making the best because I feel like it gives you the most options for adding fun ingredients, doing swirls and it makes a nice smooth bar.
+There are 3 techniques for soap making – cold process (no cooking), hot process (the batter is heated in a crock pot), and melt & pour (pre-made soap base).
+The one we will discuss here is cold-process soap makingClick here to learn about melt & pour soap making.
+I like cold process soap making the best because I feel like it gives you the most options for adding fun ingredients and doing different designs, and it makes a nice smooth bar.

-Think back to science class where you learned that when you mix an acid (oils & butters) & a base (lye) it will cause a chemical reaction.
+Think back to science class where you learned that when you mix an acid (the oils) and a base (lye) it will cause a chemical reaction.
 You have to measure accurately to get the proper reaction.
 Our goal is to add just enough lye to cause saponification, but not too much that lye is leftover in your finished soap.
 Too little lye and your oils won’t turn into soap, it will just be a bowl of oil.
 Too much lye and the soap could burn when you use it.

-You don’t need to understand all the science behind saponification to make soap, you just need to take away that this is CHEMISTRY not cooking.
+It isn’t necessary to understand all of the science behind saponification to make soap, you just need to remember that this is CHEMISTRY not cooking.
 You need to measure carefully, and you need to take appropriate safety precautions.

 Lye is extremely caustic.
-It will react with the oils on your skin and could leave you with nasty burns.
-If you inhale the fumes, it can chemically burn your lungs.
-If some splashes in your eyes, it can burn your retina.
-If some lye or soap batter should get on your skin, immediately flush the area for several minutes with cool water.
+It will react with the oils on your skin and could burn you.
+Left completely unattended on your skin it could eat down to your bone.
+If you inhale the fumes, it can chemically burn your lungs, if some splashes in your eyes, it can burn your retina.
+If some lye or active soap batter should get on your skin, immediately flush the area for several minutes with cool water.

 Make your own soap!
 Cold process soap making